 Air Quality Monitoring

-: in 2008, we carried out a monitoring exercise of air quality at the site.
+: in 2008, GBBCA carried out a monitoring exercise of air quality at the site.
 This included modelling projections of future air quality.
 No adverse air quality issues were identified.

 Fixed Electrical Ground Power

-This reduces the need for aircraft to use diesel powered mobile ground power units (GPUs) and their auxiliary power units (APUs), both of which contribute to local air quality emissions.
+This reduces the need to use diesel powered mobile ground power units (GPUs) and the aircraft's auxiliary power units (APUs), both of which contribute to local air quality emissions.

-: there are electrically powered baggage tractors in the ground support fleet which will have a positive effect on local air quality.
+: there are electrically powered baggage tractors in the ground support fleet which help to reduce the Airport's impact on local air quality.